arya2004/turing-machine/README.md

 This repository contains an implementation of a **Turing Machine** written in C. A Turing Machine is a mathematical model of computation that manipulates symbols on a strip of tape according to a table of rules.
 It is used to understand the limits of what can be computed.

+## Inspiration

+This project was inspired by the creation of a [Turing Machine Calculator in C](https://github.com/arya2004/turing-machine-calculator-simulator).
+While working on that project, the idea of developing a **universal Turing Machine simulator** emerged.
+The goal of this project is to provide a generalized implementation that supports customizable configurations and can simulate any Turing Machine defined by a valid set of rules.

 ## Features

 - **Flexible Tape Initialization**: Random, default, or user-defined initial tape configurations.